input-output-hk/daedalus/README.md

 So if you just start the default cardano node (which runs on localhost:8090) you can also start nix-shell with `CARDANO_TLS_PATH=/path/to/tls nix-shell`

+#### Without Nix
+1. If you have previously used `nix-shell`, run `rm -rf node_modules` as it is likely some of the bindings won't match your local nodejs version
+2. `yarn install`
+3. `WALLET_HOST=xxx WALLET_PORT=xxx yarn js-launcher`

+This mode currently mocks TLS certificates as this is not being used for V2 integrations.

 ## Notes: